-The proposed townhouse development will have no group of buildings greater than eight, and the minimum lot size is 1,600 square feet.
-The smallest unit type will be a minimum of 20 feet wide and 1,943 square feet in area.
+The approved townhouse development will have no group of buildings greater than 8, and the minimum lot size is 1,600 square feet.
+The smallest unit type will be a minimum of 20 feet wide and 1,943 square feet in living area.
 Sidewalks will be located on both sides of all streets.
 An illustrative exhibit included with the DSP shows locations where 60, 80, and 100 percent of the full front façades will be constructed of brick or similar material.
-The Planning Board requires that a tracking table be included on the DSP to identify specific lots where this minimum treatment is provided, and where it is to be exceeded for highly visible units.
+A tracking table is included on the DSP, to identify specific lots where this minimum treatment is provided, and where it is to be exceeded for highly visible units.